ecmwf/anemoi-inference/docs/configs/grib-output.rst

 ***********

-If the input is not a GRIB file, the output can use an ``input`` source to find similat fields to act as a template for encoding the GRIB.
+If the input is not a GRIB file, the output can use an ``input`` source to find similar fields to act as a template for encoding the GRIB.

 -  ``source``: An input source to use as template for encoding the GRIB.